Guided Assessments

 A tool that created more problems than it solved

-In 2024, DaVita launched Care Pathways, an EHR-native application intended to help Registered Nurses (RNs) & other care team members to provide relevant follow-up actions after a patient's hospitalization.
+In 2024, DaVita launched Care Pathways, an EHR-native application intended to help Registered Nurses (RNs) provide relevant follow-up actions after a patient's hospitalization.

-The idea—guiding clinical outreach to reduce repeat hospital visits and improve long-term health outcomes—was sound, but in practice, the app caused more delays than intended.
+The idea of guiding clinical outreach to reduce repeat hospital visits was sound, but the app caused more delays than intended.

-RNs found the user experience overwhelming—bloated with redundant questions, disorganized clinical sections, and an over reliance on free-text responses.
+RNs found the user experience overwhelming, bloated with redundant questions, & disorganized clinical sections.

-Buried in the frustration was a signal: the structure was helpful for newer nurses.
+However, there was signal, as the structure was helpful for newer nurses.
 There was potential to simplify, refocus, & redesign.

 "Is this a tool or a threat?"